D'oh-in' in the Wind: Reception

 In its original American broadcast on November 15, 1998, "D'oh-in' in the Wind" received an 8.5 rating, according to Nielsen Media Research, translating to approximately 8.3 million viewers.
-The episode finished in 40th place in the ratings for the week of November 9–15, 1999.
+The episode finished in 40th place in the ratings for the week of November 9–15, 1998.
+It marked an decrease in viewership from the previous episode, "When You Dish Upon a Star", which had earned a 9.2% rating and drew in 15.34 million viewers.
 On August 7, 2007, the episode was released as part of The Simpsons - The Complete Tenth Season DVD box set.
-Matt Groening, Mike Scully, George Meyer, Donick Cary, Ron Hauge and Mark Kirkland participated in the DVD's audio commentary of the episode.
+Matt Groening, Mike Scully, George Meyer, Donick Cary, Ron Hauge and Mark Kirkland participated in the episode's audio commentary.

 Following its home video release, "D'oh-in' in the Wind" received mixed reviews from critics.

-Giving the episode a positive review, Aaron Roxby of Collider wrote that, even though he felt that the jokes about hippies were "a bit overplayed", he still considered it to be one of the best episodes of the season.

-James Plath of DVD Town thought fondly of the episode as well, calling it "funny".

-Writing for DVD Movie Guide, Colin Jacobson stated that, even though he feels the sixties have been lampooned "many, many times over the years", he considered "D'oh-in' in the Wind" to be a successful spoof of the era.
+Giving the episode a positive review, Aaron Roxby of Collider wrote that, even though he felt that the jokes about hippies grew tired, he still considered it to be one of the best episodes of the season.
+James Plath of DVD Town thought fondly of the episode as well, calling it "funny", and noting Martin Mull and George Carlin's guest appearances as highlights.
+Writing for DVD Movie Guide, Colin Jacobson stated that he considered "D'oh-in' in the Wind" to be a successful spoof of the '60s.
+However, he also wrote that episodes about the decade had been done a multitude of times before by other shows, which made it feel somewhat uninspired.
 He enjoyed the way the episode portrayed and mocked the ways aging hippies "didn't live up to their youthful ideas".
-He concluded his review by writing that "D'oh-in' in the Wind" is one of the first great episodes of the season.
+He concluded his review by writing that "D'oh-in' in the Wind" is one of the season's first high quality episodes.

-However, Jake McNeill of Digital Entertainment News did not enjoy the episode.
-Considering it to be one of the worst episodes of the season, he found the "jabs" at the hippie culture to be dated, writing that the episode is "a quarter century too late".

-Gary Russell and Gareth Roberts, of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide were negative as well, calling the episode "dreadful".
-They wrote that, aside from a couple of references to sixties psychedelia and the hippie movement, the only significant part of the episode is the revelation of Homer's middle name.
-They concluded by writing that the episode is "humourless".
+Conversely, Jake McNeill of Digital Entertainment News did not find the episode enjoyable.
+Considering it to be one of the worst episodes of the season, he found the jokes regarding hippie culture to be dated, finding the episode to be "a quarter century too late".
+Gary Russell and Gareth Roberts, of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide reacted negativity towards the episode as well, finding it hard to watch.
+They wrote that, aside from a few references to '60s psychedelia and the hippie movement, the only likable part of the episode is the revelation that Homer's middle name is Jay.
+They finished off their review by stating that the episode failed to deliver meaningful humor.